 Accessibility is key to user experience.
 If a user needs to jump through too many hoops to read it, odds are they’ll just walk away.
-For 2017, the big thing in accessible content is being Mobile Friendly.
+The big thing in accessible content is being Mobile Friendly.

 Email on the go is the new norm.
 It’s hardly uncommon for someone to read a newsletter on a phone or tablet from the couch, during a commute, and so on.
 Writing content with a desktop mentality runs the very real risk of alienating a majority of your readership.

 Images are fine, but when we’re talking about mobile devices, you don’t want to bogart your readers wireless data.
 On a 5-inch screen, a well-compressed image will render much more quickly and will look just as good.